Your College Admissions Success is Our Success

 Being Compelling Isn't Always What It Seems.

-Antoinette, who was using another independent college counselor, came to us last minute after submitting applications that Harvard and Columbia ultimately denied.
+Antoinette had used another college consultant but came to us last minute after submitting two applications she lacked confidence in (both would get denied by Harvard and Columbia).
 With us, she got into Penn, Brown, Duke, and Johns Hopkins.
 She described the difference in her application as night vs. day.

 Tianne, with bottom 25% SAT and ACT scores, got into her Ivy League dream school, Cornell, without applying early.
 Her friends, who scored much higher on the SAT/ACT and applied early (hoping for an advantage), got waitlisted or denied.
 She was accepted with a stronger application in regular decision.